csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 When the SQL value used to construct an attribute is null, the attribute is omitted.
 Null values are omitted when the body of an element is constructed.

 SQL/XML also provides an aggregate function **xmlagg** that creates a forest (collection) of XML elements from the collection of values on which it is applied.
 The following query creates an element for each department with a course, con- taining as subelements all the courses in that department.
-Since the query has a clause **group by** dept name, the aggregate function is applied on all courses in each department, creating a sequence of course id_ elements.
+Since the query has a clause **group by** dept name, the aggregate function is applied on all courses in each department, creating a sequence of course id elements.

 **select xmlelement** (**name** “department”, dept name, **xmlagg** (**xmlforest**(course id)

-**order by** course id)) **from** course **group by** dept name_
+**order by** course id)) **from** course **group by** dept name

 SQL/XML allows the sequence created by **xmlagg** to be ordered, as illustrated in the preceding query.
 See the bibliographical notes for references to more infor- mation on SQL/XML.

-##23.7 XML Applications
+## 23.7 XML Applications

 We now outline several applications of XML for storing and communicating (ex- changing) data and for accessing Web services (information resources).

-###23.7.1 Storing Data with Complex Structure
+### 23.7.1 Storing Data with Complex Structure

 Many applications need to store data that are structured, but are not easily mod- eled as relations.
 Consider, for example, user preferences that must be stored by an application such as a browser.
 There are usually a large number of fields, such as home page, security settings, language settings, and display settings, that must be recorded.
 Some of the fields are multivalued, for example, a list of trusted sites, or maybe ordered lists, for example, a list of bookmarks.
 Applications tradition- ally used some type of textual representation to store such data.
 Today, a majority of such applications prefer to store such configuration information in XML format.
 The ad hoc textual representations used earlier require effort to design and effort to create parsers that can read the file and convert the data into a form that a program can use.
 The XML representation avoids both these steps.

 XML-based representations are now widely used for storing documents, spre- adsheet data and other data that are part of office application packages.
-The Open Document Format_ (ODF), supported by the Open Office software suite as well as other office suites, and the Office Open XML_ (OOXML) format, supported by the Microsoft Office suite, are document representation standards based on XML.
+The Open Document Format (ODF), supported by the Open Office software suite as well as other office suites, and the Office Open XML (OOXML) format, supported by the Microsoft Office suite, are document representation standards based on XML.
 They are the two most widely used formats for editable document representation.

 XML is also used to represent data with complex structure that must be ex- changed between different parts of an application.
 For example, a database system may represent a query execution plan (a relational-algebra expression with extra information on how to execute operations) by using XML.
 This allows one part of the system to generate the query execution plan and another part to display it, without using a shared data structure.
 For example, the data may be generated at a server system and sent to a client system where the data are displayed.

-###23.7.2 Standardized Data Exchange Formats
+### 23.7.2 Standardized Data Exchange Formats

 XML-based standards for representation of data have been developed for a variety of specialized applications, ranging from business applications such as banking and shipping to scientific applications such as chemistry and molecular biology.
 Some examples:

-• The chemical industry needs information about chemicals, such as their molecular structure, and a variety of important properties, such as boiling and melting points, calorific values, and solubility in various solvents.
+- The chemical industry needs information about chemicals, such as their molecular structure, and a variety of important properties, such as boiling and melting points, calorific values, and solubility in various solvents.
 ChemML is a standard for representing such information.

-• In shipping, carriers of goods and customs and tax officials need shipment records containing detailed information about the goods being shipped, from
+- In shipping, carriers of goods and customs and tax officials need shipment records containing detailed information about the goods being shipped, from

 whom and to where they were sent, to whom and to where they are being shipped, the monetary value of the goods, and so on.

-• An online marketplace in which business can buy and sell goods [a so-called business-to-business (B2B) market] requires information such as product cata- logs, including detailed product descriptions and price information, product inventories, quotes for a proposed sale, and purchase orders.
+- An online marketplace in which business can buy and sell goods [a so-called business-to-business (B2B) market] requires information such as product cata- logs, including detailed product descriptions and price information, product inventories, quotes for a proposed sale, and purchase orders.
 For example, the RosettaNet standards for e-business applications define XML schemas and semantics for representing data as well as standards for message exchange.

 Using normalized relational schemas to model such complex data require- ments would result in a large number of relations that do not correspond directly to the objects that are being modeled.
 The relations would often have large num- bers of attributes; explicit representation of attribute/element names along with values in XML helps avoid confusion between attributes.
 Nested element repre- sentations help reduce the number of relations that must be represented, as well as the number of joins required to get required information, at the possible cost of redundancy.
 For instance, in our university example, listing departments with course elements nested within department elements, as in Figure 23.5, results in a format that is more natural for some applications—in particular, for humans to read—than is the normalized representation in Figure 23.1.

-###23.7.3 Web Services
+### 23.7.3 Web Services

 Applications often require data from outside of the organization, or from another department in the same organization that uses a different database.
 In many such situations, the outside organization or department is not willing to allow direct access to its database using SQL, but is willing to provide limited forms of information through predefined interfaces.